RELAST - development of a system for detecting reduced hypertrophy during scar formation

 Project context

-The goal was to develop a robust, practical system capable of capturing the spatial structure of scar tissue.
-For this purpose, a camera system with an integrated lighting unit was developed that automatically illuminates the field of view from four different directions and captures an image for each direction.
-The acquisition cycle takes less than one second and enables measurement of parameters that correlate with scar hypertrophy.
+The goal was to develop a robust and practical system capable of capturing spatial structures of scar tissue.
+For this purpose, a camera system with an integrated lighting unit was developed that automatically illuminates the image field from four different directions and captures one image in each case.
+The capture cycle takes less than one second and enables the acquisition of parameters that correlate with scar hypertrophy.

-The computations are based on the shape-from-shading method [5].
-The method assumes constant illumination from defined directions – ensured by the device design.
-In addition, a continuous surface is assumed, which is generally true for scar tissue.
-More challenging is the assumption of constant albedo, i.e., uniform light reflection from the surface [6].
-Since skin surfaces can be smooth and reflective, we evaluated whether image correction methods enable consistent analysis.
+The basis for the calculations comes from the shape-from-shading method [5].
+The method is based on the assumption of constant illumination from defined directions – this is ensured by the device design.
+In addition, a continuous surface is assumed, which is usually the case for scar tissue.
+More difficult is the assumption of constant albedo, i.e. a uniform reflection of light on the surface [6].
+Since skin surfaces can be smooth and reflective, it was evaluated whether image-correction methods could enable consistent analysis.

 RELAST: skin image (homogenized)

-The hardware development of the measurement system for detecting reduced hypertrophy was successfully completed.
+The hardware-side development of the measurement system for detecting reduced hypertrophy was successfully completed.
 The system is available to clinical research under laboratory conditions to precisely measure scar structures and their conspicuousness.
-Functionality has been demonstrated on sample specimens.
+The functionality was demonstrated on sample specimens.

-RELAST: 3D visualization of the surface Example of 3D visualization of the achieved measurement results
+RELAST: 3D visualization of the surface Example of the 3D visualization of the achieved measurement results

 Download and funding

-The full report is available at: TIB – Development of a measurement system for scars (final report)
+The full final report is available at: TIB – development of a measurement system for scars (final report)

-Funded under reference E!
-12338 RELAST by: the Eurostars-2 joint programme with co-funding from the European Union Horizon 2020 research and innovation programme.
+Funded under the identifier E!
+12338 RELAST by: Eurostars-2 joint programme with co-funding from the European Union Horizon 2020 research and innovation programme.

 RELAST: Eurostars Logo